-It was important to us to hear from artists what the awards mean for them, so we reached out to artists and the wider music community via an online survey and a series of interviews.
+It was important to us to hear from artists about what the Awards mean to them, so we reached out to artists and the wider music community via an online survey and a series of interviews.
 We heard from over 350 people, the majority of whom were artists or artist managers.

 The message from the community was clear: the Aotearoa Music Awards is seen as essential.
-People told us that:
+Respondents told us that:

 We also received important feedback that we need to address, including concerns about the judging process, a lack of understanding or clarity about the criteria for judging each of the awards and questions about the make-up and diversity of the judging academies.

-With respect to the event itself, unsurprisingly we heard a wide range of views.
-We heard that artists want to feel a sense of community when attending the event, and many people acknowledged the tension between the in-room experience and the key role of the awards to serve as a platform for artists to reach fans & media and to drive engagement with music from Aotearoa.
+With respect to the event itself, we heard a wide range of views.
+We heard that artists want to feel a sense of community when attending the event, and many people acknowledged the tension between the in-room experience and the key role of the Awards to serve as a platform for artists to reach fans and media and to drive engagement with music from Aotearoa.

 While we know that we can’t please everyone, we acknowledge what we’ve heard through the review and will be making some changes.
 We have moved the event to a new time of year and have started work to:

-- Look into each of the current award categories including a review of the criteria, how they are communicated and whether they are still reflective of our modern industry.
+- Reassess each of the current award categories, including a review of the criteria, how they are communicated and whether they are still reflective of our modern industry

 Further event details will be announced at a later date.
-Please stay tuned and keep an eye on Recorded Music NZ and the Aotearoa Music Awards social pages for further updates.
+Please stay tuned and keep an eye on the Recorded Music NZ and Aotearoa Music Awards socials for further updates.

 In the meantime, we always welcome your views and feedback.
-You can either contact Sarah Owen personally, or submit feedback via email@example.com
+You can either contact AMA Kaiwhakahaere Sarah Owen personally, or submit feedback via firstname.lastname@example.org